What are the best Drata alternatives?

 1. Vanta

-Vanta stands as one of the most established and robust Drata alternatives, known for its mature platform and extensive integration ecosystem.
+Vanta stands as one of the most established Drata alternatives, with a mature platform and extensive integration ecosystem.
 It automates a significant portion of the work required for security and privacy frameworks like SOC 2, ISO 27001, HIPAA, and GDPR.
-The platform excels at continuous controls monitoring, pulling evidence from over 300 cloud services, HR systems, and infrastructure providers to ensure your security posture remains strong post-audit.
+The platform excels at continuous controls monitoring, pulling evidence from 400+ cloud services, HR systems, and infrastructure providers to ensure your security posture remains strong post-audit.

 Plan structure now runs four tiers: Essentials, Plus, Professional, and Enterprise.
 AI Agent features are gated by plan, with more advanced agentic capabilities (issue management, agentic evidence collection, agentic policy generation) unlocking at Professional and above.
 Questionnaire Automation is bundled at 25 responses per year on Plus, 144 on Professional.
 For a more direct comparison of their features and ideal customer profiles, our detailed analysis of Vanta vs. Drata offers additional insights.